mistzzt/tmodloader-mod-localizer/README.md

 * Portuguese
 * Polish

-They're case-sensitive: you must enter them as what exactly they are here.
+They're case-sensitive: you must enter them as what exactly they are here (also without spaces).

 If I chose **Chinese**, then my translations will only show when I use Chinese language in *Terraria Settings*.
 So you must carefully choose your language to let your translations work.